vishal-vaghasiya/interview-questions-ios/SwiftUI.md

 - Print frame sizes

 ### Easy Remember:
-Add border to debug layout.
+Add a border to the debug layout.

 ---